-13.1 Investment managers should refrain from purchasing securities where the company has been identified as doing business in Iran's energy sector or with the government of Iran, when the same investment goals concerning risk, return and diversification can be achieved through the purchase of another security.
+14.1 Investment managers should refrain from purchasing securities where the company has been identified as doing business in Iran's energy sector or with the government of Iran, when the same investment goals concerning risk, return and diversification can be achieved through the purchase of another security.

-The list of scrutinized companies identified by the State Board of Administration of Florida or a recognized provider of this list as having activities in the Iran petroleum energy sector will constitute the Board's list of companies subject to its Iran Policy.
+The list of scrutinized companies identified by the Florida State Board of Administration as having activities in the Iran petroleum energy sector will constitute the Board's list of companies subject to its Iran Policy.